Stan Lynde

-Stan Lynde was born in Montana in 1931, as the son of a sheep rancher.
+Stan Lynde was born in Billings, Montana in 1931, and raised on a cattle and sheep ranch on Montana's Crow Indian Reservation.
 Encouraged by his artistic mother, he started drawing, making his first comic for the high school paper.
 Lynde studied art and journalism at Montana State University, and joined the U.S. Navy in 1951, where he drew the comic 'Ty Foon' for the base newspaper.

 Rick O'Shay, by Stan Lynde

-In 1955 Lynde was discharged from the navy.
+In 1955 Lynde was discharged from the Navy.
 After an attempt at ranching and working for a newspaper in Colorado Springs, he moved to New York City in 1956.
 There he was employed by the Wall Street Journal, and took art classes in the evenings.
-In 1958, he created the newspaper comic 'Rick O'Shay', and sold it to the Tribune-News Syndicate.
+On 27 April 1958, he created the newspaper comic 'Rick O'Shay', and sold it to the Tribune-News Syndicate.
 Lynde continued working on this strip until 1977, and made a revival episode in 1992 ('Rick O'Shay and Hipshot: The Price of Fear').
+Lynde had by then returned to Montana, while his strip ran in papers like The Chicago Tribune, The Los Angeles Times and The Philadelphia Inquirer.

 Latigo, by Stan Lynde (1980)